 For example, investments with fixed, long-term cash flows typically won’t perform as well when inflation is on the rise.
 However, assets with variable cash flows such as real estate may do better when there’s increasing inflation.

-When it comes to fixed income investments like certificate of deposits (CDs), the purchasing power of the interest earned decreases as inflation rises.
+When it comes to fixed income investments like certificates of deposit (CDs), the purchasing power of the interest earned decreases as inflation rises.
 But historically, stocks tend to rise to a certain extent with rising inflation.
 Diversification of your portfolio is one way to help protect your money against inflation.

 How Can a Financial Plan Help You Weather Inflation?